-- The EPD is third-party verified. - The described assumptions match the actual use of the product. - That the EPD is not focused solely on greenhouse gases, but also considers other relevant impact categories.
+- The EPD is accredited third-party verified. - The described building LCA assumptions match the actual use of the product. - That the EPD is not focused solely on greenhouse gases, but also considers other relevant impact categories.

 EPDs provide data, but do not rate products or imply that a declared product is environmentally better than another product.
+It is a verification or authentication of the claims made by the manufacturer.
 Material selection based on EPDs can be limiting since it only considers a specific product within a certain material category, which may not necessarily be the best product overall.
 A holistic approach is needed by considering options across all relevant product categories to make the best system choice.